Leiren/Npanel/README.md

 - on destination server replace /opt/Npanel with your backup from old server
 - service npanel restart

-Note that you must bring your cert&key files from old server or generatie a new one.
+Note that you must also bring your cert&key files from old server or generate a new certificate on target server and put them in same path that was on old server.

 on Windows you can just copy the Npanel folder and move it to destination server since it is portable.